 Delia Ellsworth was born 23 July 1789 and died 24 June 1840.
 She married the Honorable Thomas Scott Williams of Wethersfield and Hartford on 7 January 1812.

-On 10 November 1791, twin boys were born in Windsor, Henry and William.
+Henry and William, twin boys, were born on 10 November 1791.
 Henry Leavitt Ellsworth married Nancy Allen Goodrich on 22 June 1813.
 Henry was a lawyer, business man and farming enthusiast who died in 1858.
 William Wolcott Ellsworth married Emily Schotten Webster, eldest daughter of Noah Webster on 14 September 1813.
 He was a professor at Trinity College for most of his life, represented Connecticut in the US House of Representatives (1829-1834) and served as Governor of Connecticut between 1838 and 1842.
 William died 15 January 1868.